oracle-livelabs/partner-solutions/oci-observability-management-database-management/introduction/introduction.md

 ## About this Workshop

-As a database administrators, we manage a fleet of Autonomous, Standard and Enterprise Edition databases.
-Everyone has their way of monitoring the fleet, which includes scripts, tools and utilities.
+As database administrators you are expected to manage a variety of Oracle deployments, such as Autonomous, Standard Edition, and Enterprise Edition databases.
+Often monitoring and administration tasks are performed through a mixture of tools and utilities, including customized scripts, leading to extra monitoring overhead, configuration issues and incomplete database coverage or insight.

-Oracle Cloud Infrastructure has a cloud service called "Database Management", an unified console for on-premises and cloud databases with lifecycle database management capabilities for monitoring, performance management, tuning, and administration.
+Oracle Cloud Infrastructure provides a managed cloud-native service, Database Management, which offers a unified console for on-premises and cloud databases with lifecycle database management capabilities for monitoring, performance management, tuning, and administration.

-This workshop will begin with the creation of databases and how to register them in Database Management service.
-Once registered, we will explore the capabilities of Database Management and how it could ease your fleet management.
+This workshop begins with provisioning of database resources and registering them with the Database Management service.
+Once registered, you will explore and learn the capabilities of Database Management and how it eases management of many databases (fleet management).

 Estimated Time: 2 hours, 20 mins